dnsimple/dnsimple-support/content/articles/dnsimple-plans.markdown

 Requires a base monthly subscription fee.

 Activates the following features:
-- HTTPS URL redirects.
+- HTTPS URL redirects
-- Let's Encrypt custom hostname certificates.
+- Let's Encrypt custom hostname certificates
-- Let's Encrypt wildcard certificates.
+- Let's Encrypt wildcard certificates
-- Specify different roles for your team members on a per-domain basis.
+- Specify different roles for your team members on a per-domain basis
-- Regional and POOL records.
+- Regional and POOL records
-- Google Workspace user provisioning.
+- Google Workspace user provisioning
-- Unlimited activity history.
+- Unlimited activity history
-- 99% SLA.
+- 99% SLA

 DNSimple's Team plan provides startups and small engineering teams with all the tools they need to buy, connect, and operate their domains and DNS across multiple providers.